top of page

 About

-Roland Paris is Professor of International Affairs in the Graduate School of Public and International Affairs at the University of Ottawa.
-He is also Associate Fellow of Chatham House, and former Senior Advisor on Global Affairs and Defence to the Prime Minister of Canada.
+Roland Paris is Professor of International Affairs at the University of Ottawa, Associate Fellow of Chatham House, and former Senior Advisor on Global Affairs and Defence to the Prime Minister of Canada.
+His career spans academic research and teaching, public policy, and government service.

-Outside government, he was Director of Research at the Conference Board of Canada, the country's largest think tank, and served as founding director of the Centre for International Policy Studies and director of the Graduate School of Public and International Affairs at the University of Ottawa.
-He has also held several visiting appointments, including at Sciences Po in Paris and the Johns Hopkins School of Advanced International Studies in Washington, D.C.
+Outside government, he was Director of Research at the Conference Board of Canada, the country's largest think tank.
+At the University of Ottawa, he has served as founding director of the Centre for International Policy Studies and director of the Graduate School of Public and International Affairs.
+He has held several visiting appointments, including at Sciences Po in Paris and the Johns Hopkins School of Advanced International Studies in Washington, D.C.

 bottom of page